daniel-simpson/blog/content/posts/2009-07-08---xpages-document-not-saved.md

 - "domino"
 - "notes"
 - "xpages"
-description: "This is a follow up to my previous post: When is a save not a save?"
+description: "*This is a follow up to my previous post: 'When is a save not a save?'*"
 ---
 *This is a follow up to my previous post: "When is a save not a save?"*